RHS Growing Guides

 Mulching

-Apply a thick layer of mulch, such as well-rotted manure or garden compost, around the base of savory plants to help hold moisture in the ground and deter weeds.
+Apply mulch, such as gravel or garden compost, around the base of savory plants to reduce drying out in summer and deter weeds.

 Feeding

-There’s generally no need to feed savory, but if you harvest shoots regularly, then an occasional feed of balanced liquid fertiliser will keep plants growing vigorously.
+There’s generally no need to feed savory, but if you harvest shoots regularly, then an occasional feed of balanced liquid fertiliser will keep plants growing vigorously, especially those in containers.

 Winter protection